Roei01/paw-pal-network-server/README.md

 MONGO_URI=<your-mongodb-connection-string>
 JWT_SECRET=<your-secret-key>
 Start the server:
 bash
 Copy code
 npm run start
 The server will be running at http://localhost:3000.

+Note: If you are running the server on a free hosting service, the server may take approximately 40 seconds to start initially.
+Please be patient.

 API Endpoints
 User Authentication